pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-aws-elastic-beanstalk.md

 Go to your application directory and use `eb init` to setup Beanstalk.

 We need to make sure Beanstalk will try to launch your application by using `npm start`.
-To do so, add a configuration file that sets the Node Command to "npm start" int the .ebextension folder:
+To do so, add a configuration file that sets the Node Command to "npm start" in the .ebextension folder:

 ./.ebextensions/nodecommand.config